Title IX for Employees

 Sexual harassment may include unwelcome physical contact, visual displays of degrading sexual images, transmitting sexually suggestive conduct to or about coworkers to others, remarks of a sexual nature, or turning discussions inappropriately to sexual topics.
 An act of sexual violence—any physical sexual act attempted or perpetrated against a person without his or her consent—constitutes sexual harassment, in addition to being a crime.

-Bringing a Complaint of Harassment, Discrimination or Retaliation
+Reporting a Complaint of Harassment, Discrimination or Retaliation

 The University takes every complaint seriously, and the cooperation of employees in the investigative process is critical to promoting the safety and respect of each member of the University community.
 Any attempt by a faculty member, employee, or student to penalize, intimidate, or retaliate in any way against a person who makes a report of or who is otherwise involved in a report of discrimination or harassment is illegal, and will be promptly addressed in accordance with Fresno State’s discipline process.
 Correspondingly, any individual who knowingly files a false report of discrimination, retaliation or harassment violates University policy, and will be subject to appropriate discipline.

 Actual or apparent authority that employees may have over a student or another employee is a primary consideration in determining if certain types of conduct constitute sexual harassment.
 This can be so even if the individual subject to the employee’s authority has accepted the conduct, shows no sign of being harassed, or fails to file a complaint of harassment.
 Consensual relationships are considered sexual harassment when they are found to compromise Fresno State’s educational mission.
 See Fresno State’s policy on consensual relationships for more information.
 Complaints of sexual harassment of students, including alleged consensual relationships, will be carefully evaluated in the context of the unique relationship and responsibility that faculty, administrators and other Fresno State employees have to students.